Shéhérazade (Ravel): Shéhérazade song cycle

 The exoticism of the Arabian Nights continued to interest Ravel.
 In the early years of the 20th century he met the poet Tristan Klingsor, who had recently published a collection of free-verse poems under the title Shéhérazade, inspired by Rimsky-Korsakov's symphonic suite of the same name, a work that Ravel also much admired.
 Ravel and Klingsor were fellow members of a group of young creative artists calling themselves "Les Apaches" (the Hooligans); the poet read some of his new verses to the group, and Ravel was immediately taken with the idea of setting three of them.
 He asked Klingsor to make some minor changes before he set to work on the music.
 (Note: Ravel was particularly concerned about the line "En conservant comme Sindbad ma vieille pipe arabe de temps en temps entre mes lèvres" ("Like Sinbad, keeping my old Arab pipe between my lips from time to time").
 In Parisian slang, "pipe" had a phallic double-meaning; Klingsor changed the line to have Sinbad raising his Arab cup to his lips.)

 Ravel's song cycle Shéhérazade, was composed for soprano solo and orchestra, setting the words of Klingsor's "Asie", "La flûte enchantée", and "L'indifférent".
 It was first performed on 17 May 1904 at a Société Nationale concert at the Salle Nouveau Théâtre, Paris, with the soprano Jeanne Hatto and an orchestra conducted by Alfred Cortot.
 The three songs of the cycle are individually dedicated by the composer to Hatto ("Asie"), Marguerite de Saint-Marceaux ("La flûte enchantée") and Emma Bardac ("L'indifférent").

 Whether the overture and the song cycle are musically related is debated.
 According to Ravel's biographer Arbie Orenstein, there is little melodic connection between the overture and the cycle, with the exception of the opening theme of the first song, "Asie", which uses a theme, based on a modally inflected scale, similar to one near the beginning of the overture.
 Ravel originally conceived the cycle with "Asie" coming last, and this order was adopted at the premiere, but his final preference, in the published score, gives a sequence steadily decreasing in intensity; the critic Caroline Rae writes that the music moves "from rich voluptuousness and gentle lyricism to languid sensuousness".

-Asie
+1. Asie

-The first, and longest, song of the three is in the key of E-flat minor.
+The first, and longest, song of the three is in the key of E♭ minor.
 It typically lasts ten minutes in performance.
 It is, in Rae's words, "a panorama of oriental fantasy evoking Arabia, India and, at a dramatic climax, China."
 With the continually repeated words "je voudrais voir..." ("I should like to see..." or "I want to see..."), the poet, or his imagined speaker, dreams of escape from quotidian life into a European fantasy of Asian enticements.
 The music increases in intensity as his imaginations become more feverish, until subsiding to end placidly, back in the real world.